-The following table presents the supplemental consolidated results of the Company for the years ended December 2022 and 2021, on an unaudited pro-forma basis as if the acquisition had been consummated on January 1, 2021.
-The primary adjustments reflected in the pro-forma results related to (1) increase in interest expense for debt used to fund the acquisition, (2) removal of acquisition related costs from 2022 (and included in 2021) and (3) changes related to purchase accounting primarily related to amortization of intangibles, fixed assets and joint ventures.
-The unaudited pro forma financial information presented below does not purport to represent the actual results of operations that Cummins and Meritor would have achieved had the companies been combined during the periods presented and was not intended to project the future results of operations that the combined company could achieve after the acquisition.
+The following table presents the supplemental consolidated results of the company for the year ended December 2022, on an unaudited pro-forma basis, as if the acquisition had been consummated on January 1, 2021.
+The primary adjustments reflected in the pro-forma results related to (1) increase in interest expense for debt used to fund the acquisition, (2) removal of acquisition related costs from 2022 and (3) changes related to purchase accounting primarily related to amortization of intangibles, fixed assets and joint ventures.
+The unaudited pro forma financial information presented below does not purport to represent the actual results of operations that Cummins and Meritor would have achieved had the companies been combined during the period presented and was not intended to project the future results of operations that the combined company could achieve after the acquisition.
 The unaudited pro forma financial information does not reflect any potential cost savings, operating efficiencies, long-term debt pay down estimates, financial synergies or other strategic benefits as a result of the acquisition or any restructuring costs to achieve those benefits.

-(Unaudited) Years ended December 31,
+(Unaudited) ear ended cember 31,

-In millions 2022 2021
+In millions 2022

-Net sales \$ 30,841 \$ 27,949
+Net sales \$ 30,841

-Net income 2,196 2,058
+Net income 2,196